It takes focus to achieve any goal, but maintaining focus can be difficult when working across teams or departments.

 If you don’t know your new team members, trusting them to do their share might be difficult.
 At first, it may seem like more time is being spent on resolving disagreements than on actual work.

-Trust takes time, so let it come naturally.
+It takes time to build trust, so build opportunities for the team to grow and let it come naturally.
 If possible, start with more straightforward collaborative work and small tasks to help the group acquainted before diving into larger, higher-stakes projects.

 Changing the status quo is often scary and might seem unnecessary.
 But maintaining the status quo limits opportunities to increase efficiency and productivity in the office.